This Black History Month, teach your Spanish students about the rich cultural heritage of Black people in Latin America and the Caribbean.

 Totó la Momposina: The Colombian Singer Preserving Traditional Music

-Totó la Momposina is a Colombian singer, composer, and performer widely considered one of Latin American music's most important and influential artists.
+Totó la Momposina is a Colombian singer, composer, and performer widely considered one of Latin American music's most important latina / latino music artists.
 Born in Talaigua, Colombia in 1940, Totó has dedicated her life to preserving and promoting Colombia's traditional music, particularly the Caribbean coast's music.

-Totó's music is characterized by its rich blend of indigenous, African, and Spanish musical traditions.
-Her powerful voice and dynamic stage presence have earned her widespread critical acclaim and accolades, including a Grammy Award for Best Traditional World Music Album in 2000.
-Throughout her career, Totó has recorded numerous albums and collaborated with many of the most important musicians in Latin America and beyond.
+Totó's music includes a rich blend of indigenous, African, and Spanish musical traditions.
+She has received many accolades—including a Grammy—for her powerful voice and dynamic stage presence.
+Throughout her career, Totó has recorded numerous albums and collaborated with many important musicians in Latin America and beyond.

 In addition to her music, Totó is also known for her tireless advocacy for cultural preservation and promotion.
 She has worked to raise awareness of Colombia's rich cultural heritage and has mentored many young musicians.